EDDI: Efficient Dynamic Discovery of High-Value Information with Partial VAE: Related Work

 \subsection{Partial Observation}

 Missing data entries are common in many real-life applications, which has created a long history of research on the topic of dealing with missing data \citep{rubin1976inference, dempster1977maximum}.
-We describe existing methods below:
+We describe existing methods below with the focus of probabilistic methods:

-\paragraph{Traditional methods without amortization} Prediction based methods have shown advantages for missing value imputation \citep{scheffer2002dealing}.
-Efficient matrix factorization based methods have been recently applied \citep{keshavan2010matrix, jain2010guaranteed, salakhutdinov2008bayesian}, where the observations are assumed to be able to decompose as multiplication of low dimensional matrices.
+\paragraph{Traditional methods without amortization.~} Prediction based methods have shown advantages for missing value imputation \citep{scheffer2002dealing}.
+Efficient matrix factorization based methods have been recently applied \citep{keshavan2010matrix, jain2010guaranteed, salakhutdinov2008bayesian}, where the observations are assumed to be able to decompose as the multiplication of low dimensional matrices.
 In particular, many probabilistic frameworks with various distribution assumptions \citep{salakhutdinov2008bayesian, blei2003latent} have been used for missing value imputation \citep{yu2016temporal, hamesse2018simultaneous} and also recommender systems where unlabeled items are predicted \citep{matchbox09,wang2011collaborative,gopalan2014content}.

-The probabilistic matrix factorization method has been used in the active variable selection framework, the dimensionality reduction active learning model (DRAL),\citep{lewenberg2017knowing}.
-These traditional methods suffer from limited model capacity since they are commonly linear.
+The probabilistic matrix factorization method has been used in the active variable selection framework called the dimensionality reduction active learning model (DRAL),\citep{lewenberg2017knowing}.
+These traditional methods suffer from limited model capacity since they are typically linear.
 Additionally, they do not scale to large volumes of data and thus are usually not applicable in real-world applications.
-For example, \citet{lewenberg2017knowing} test the performance of their method with a single user due to the heavy computational cost of traditional inference methods for probabilistic matrix factorization.
+For example, \citet{lewenberg2017knowing} tested the performance of their method with a single user due to the heavy computational cost of traditional inference methods for probabilistic matrix factorization.